StevenTraboulay/StockApp.github.io/README.md

 StockApp Project1

 -------------
+## Description

+Stockapp is a group project made by Steven, Asghar and Kumash for the University of Toronto Coding Bootcamp.
+The app aims to be a dashboard that displays information about the daily change in a particular ticker, and compares the size of that stock's valuation to others in your watchlist for a visual perspective on how the two (or more) companies compare in the eyes of the stock market.

 How To Use App
 -------------

 1) Launch application /  click link: https://steventraboulay.github.io/StockApp.github.io/
 2) input stock ticket symbol in search bar
 3) checks against APIs NASDAQ or NYSE database tickers